bowennzhang/final-project-foodies/README.md

 Users can view their profile only after they login
 ![profile!](asset/7.png)

-Personal project in 8 days.
+Final project completed in 8 days.